-The program requires field experiences in candidates own classroom environments and a clinical in secondary education, in which students identify an area of needed educational improvement within a school setting and develop a plan of research to facilitate the improvement.
-During the final semester, candidates must also submit a comprehensive portfolio during candidate’s final semester.
+The program requires field experiences in candidates own classroom environments and a clinical research project in elementary education, in which students identify an area of educational improvement within a school setting, as well as a comprehensive portfolio during candidate’s final semester.

 To be admitted into the Curriculum and Instruction program at Nicholls, applicants should possess the following: